tung-qle/tung-qle.github.io/_pages/about.md

 # News

-*January 2024*: I am a postdoc at TSE (Toulouse School of Economics), working with [Jérôme Bolte](http://bolte.perso.math.cnrs.fr/) and [Edouard Pauwels](https://www.irit.fr/~Edouard.Pauwels/) on semi-algebraic optimization and its application to Machine Learning.
+*January 2024*: I am a postdoc at TSE (Toulouse School of Economics), working with [Jérôme Bolte](http://bolte.perso.math.cnrs.fr/) and [Edouard Pauwels](https://www.irit.fr/~Edouard.Pauwels/) on semi-algebraic optimization and its application to bilevel optimization and Machine Learning.

 *December 2023*: I defended my Ph.D., whose title is: "Algorithmic and theoretical aspects of sparse neural networks".